jimkou/MovieFlix2020_E16064_Kourlos_Dimitris/README.md

 > The application works only with 1 login session.
 So it handles only one user at the time with the variables login_name and login_email.

 #### OPERATIONS
+> Important Note: Database is initialzed with an admin account by default.
+Email: admin , Name : admin , Password : admin
 - User Registration
   - Navigate to http://localhost:5000/user_register
   - Type your email , username and password and press the register button